Jyoti-Chakma/Weather-Station-with-Flask/README.md

 # Weather Station

-This project is for developing a weather station with Flask, a python framwork.
+This project is for developing a weather station with Flask, a python framework.
 It uses Open Weather API to get the weather data.

 ## Acknowledgements